-During formal education she often wrote on the issues of race, peace and poverty.
-When asked what early childhood memories she believed shaped her life the most she replies, “Watching Feed the Children; that is what impacted me the most.
+During her formal education, she often wrote on the issues of race, peace, and poverty.
+When asked what early childhood memories she believed shaped her life the most, she replied, “Watching Feed the Children; that is what impacted me the most.
 I wasn’t allowed to watch the program, but I would sneak every chance I got.
-We lived modestly, not as comfortable as others, but the children on Feed the Children were so impoverished with their swollen stomachs and protruding bones that it made what I did have seem like a true paradise.
-There were always pleas for money for food, education and water.
+We lived modestly, not as comfortable as others, but the children on Feed the Children were so impoverished with their swollen stomachs and protruding bones that it made what I had seem like a true paradise.
+There were always pleas for money for food, education, and water.
 What I found lacking was training programs to help people sustain themselves.
-So I told myself that one day "that was what I would do.”
+So I told myself that one day, that was what I would do.”